September 28, 2022

 ASTURIAS

 Walking west, I found myself staring at the mountain range to my left.
-These jagged peaks are known as the Picos de Europa (peaks of Europe), a 20-kilometer mountain range that parallel Spain’s northern coast.
+These jagged peaks are known as the Picos de Europa (peaks of Europe), a 20-kilometer mountain range that parallels Spain’s northern coast.

 There was no magic line on the ground here to delineate the spot.
 But I knew that somewhere in this landscape I was officially departing Cantabria and entering the Province of Asturias – my third Spanish province of this Camino.